 By land or by sea, the scenery is dramatic

 Whereas the East Coast Greenway tightly hugs the major cities and population centers of the Eastern Seaboard to offer an urban, commuter-friendly experience with sizable dashes of bucolic scenery thrown in for good measure, the landscapes found along Great Trail are decidedly more dramatic and diverse.
-After all, the Great Trail covers a hell of a lot more territory: mountains, lakes, plains, coastal islands, frozen tundra — seemingly every sort of terrain and topographical feature is represented.
+After all, the Great Trail covers a lot more territory: mountains, lakes, plains, coastal islands, frozen tundra — seemingly every sort of terrain and topographical feature is represented.

-This isn’t to say the Great Trail is a 100 percent backcountry wilderness affair.
+This isn't to say the Great Trail is a 100-percent backcountry wilderness affair.

 In places, the linked trails are heavily urban — indeed, an estimated four out of five Canadians live within 30 minutes of a trail section.
 Moving across the country from its eastern terminus on the island of Newfoundland where it follows the T'Railway multi-use rail trail route, the Great Trail passes directly through several major Canadian cities: Halifax, Montreal, Ottawa, Toronto, Winnipeg and Edmonton.
 It's here, in Alberta, that the trail(s) make a big split, dipping south toward Calgary and then across the Rocky Mountains clear across British Columbia to Vancouver Island or snaking northwards through Alberta and B.C. through the Yukon via Whitehorse and eventually winding upwards across the Northwest Territories to the Arctic Ocean.